Phillip Parker King: Legacy

 King and his crew made valuable contributions had to the exploration and mapping of Australia, particularly the northern and western coasts.
 Because he and his crew were prepared to risk the danger of going in close to the shoreline, they were able to complete the valuable work of charting the entire coastline of Australia.

 Recognition

-King was honoured on the 2-pound postage stamp of Australia in 1963.
+King was honoured on the £2 postage stamp of Australia in 1964, and the $4 of 1966.(The Australian pound was replaced by the decimal Australian dollar in 1966.)

 The Australian native orchid Dendrobium kingianum was named after him.

 King Sound in the Kimberley region was named after him.

+John Oxley named the waterway Kings River on 4 October 1818 after King.
+The name was changed from Kings Creek to King Creek at the request of residents and council on 19 January 2007.

 Six species of reptiles are named in his honour: Amphisbaena kingii, Chlamydosaurus kingii, Egernia kingii, Elgaria kingii, Hydrophis kingii, and Liolaemus kingii.
 Chlamydosaurus kingii, the frill-neck lizard, was first collected by the botanist Cunningham at Careening Cove on the third journey in 1820 (see above).
+New Zealand botanist and missionary William Colenso named the New Zealand emdemic plant species Coriaria kingiana after King.